maxcloutier13/bitburner-vscode/README.md

 ## Project installation
 There is a couple options.

 You can go on gitHub directly, make a clone of the project and open it up.
 This was my prefered method and I HIGHLY suggest that you take the time to learn how to create and use a github repository if you don't already.
-It's a basic programming task/skill and while it sounds complex for such a simple project it's actually really easy and it will absolutely save your ass at some point.
+It's a basic programming task/skill and while it sounds complex for such a simple project it's actually really easy once you've got it going and it will absolutely save your ass at some point.

 OR you can start vsCode, go to the terminal and type:
 ```